-Teenage years are characterized by stress from physical and emotional changes
+Teenage years and stress from physical and emotional changes

 The teen years are characterized by rapid physical and emotional changes.